xray-imaging/2bm-docs/docs/index.rst

-This `GitHub repository <https://github.com/decarlof/2bm-ops>`_ contains information on how to troubleshoot the APS beamline 2-BM
+This `GitHub repository <https://github.com/decarlof/2bm-ops>`_ contains instruction and troubleshoting information to operate the APS beamline 2-BM

 Contribute